-\Administrative Office Technology students may choose to continue their studies and earn an Associate of Applied Science in General Technology degree.
+Administrative Office Technology students may choose to continue their studies and earn an Associate of Applied Science in General Technology degree.
 There are two options for completion of this degree plan.
 Details of requirements for the Associate of Applied Science in General Technology degree are found in the Division of General Studies section of this catalog.

-Automotive Service Technology Technical Certificate\ (McGehee)
+Automotive Service Technology Technical Certificate (McGehee)

 The Automotive Service Technology certificate prepares individuals to engage in the service and maintenance of all types of automobiles.
 The program includes instruction in the eight areas of ASE certification: Engine Repair, Automotive Transmission and Transaxle, Manual Drive Train and Axles, Suspension and Steering, Brakes, Electrical/Electronic Systems, Heating and Air Conditioning and Engine Performance.
-All courses are approved by the National Automotive Technicians Education Foundation (NATEF).

 NOTE: Technical courses required for this program may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.